VirtualMe64/aoc-hardcaml/README.md

 Day 4 was the first problem where I only decided to solve one of the parts.
 I may come back to this with a brute force approach for part 2, since my optimized approach seems difficult to translate to an FPGA.

 Since the first part only has dependencies of length `w` for a `w x h` grid, I was able to create a circuit which only uses `O(w)` memory and about `w * h` cycles.
 The input to the circuit is a left to right, top to bottom stream of characters straight from the file.
 The core idea is to allocate a size `w` ram which stores the state of the previous `w` cells, specifically 1 bit for if it's occupied and 4 bits for the known number of neighbors.
-Each new cell we read both updates it's earlier neighbors and reads from them to determine it's initial number of neighbors.
+Each new cell we read both updates its earlier neighbors and reads from them to determine its initial number of neighbors.

 ![System diagram](images/day4.png)